Tommy Kirk: Sexuality

-While filming The Misadventures of Merlin Jones in 1963, 21 year old Kirk began a relationship with a 15 year old boy, and was caught having sex with him at a swimming pool in Burbank.
+While filming The Misadventures of Merlin Jones in 1963, 21-year-old Kirk began a relationship with a 15-year-old boy, and was caught having sex with him at a swimming pool in Burbank.
 The boy's mother informed Disney, who elected not to renew Kirk's contract.
 Walt Disney personally fired Kirk, but when Merlin Jones became an unexpected hit, Disney allowed him to return long enough to film a sequel, The Monkey's Uncle.

-Kirk publicly came out as gay in a 1973 interview with Marvin Jones.
+Kirk publicly came out as gay in a 1974 interview with John Marvin.
 At the time he was studying acting at the Lee Strasberg Theatre and Film Institute, while working as a busboy in a Los Angeles restaurant.